 The Falmouth Gallery

 Falmouth is the world’s third largest natural deep-water harbour and a sheltered haven for large ships.
 It was once the maritime hub of an Empire, so internationally important that in the 1880s 25 countries had consular representatives here.
 This gallery celebrates Falmouth’s incredible maritime history through objects, journals, listening posts, interpretation, photographs and interactive displays.

 Cornwall and the Sea

-Here you can discover how Cornish people have made a living from the sea, how local craft were built and who sailed in them.
+Nowhere in Cornwall is more than 17 miles from the sea.
+This proximity has shaped both the landscape and its people.
+In this gallery you can discover how Cornish people have made a living from the sea, how local craft were built and who sailed in them.
 Exhibits explore Falmouth’s role in global communication and trade, along with the development of Cornwall’s migratory links around the world.
 Witness the stories of dramatic rescues off the Cornish coast.

 Listen to tales of the lives of Cornish fishermen in their own words.
 Find out how sails were traditionally made and explore how pilchards were pressed in our reconstruction of a pilchard cellar.